 This type of GST audit takes place when the order is passed by the GST Commissioner, however, the taxpayer gets a minimum 15 days prior notice for such audit.
 A general audit is done either by CGST/SGST Commissioner or any other person authorized by the GST Commissioner.

-This type of GST audit takes place when the order is passed by the deputy or assistant commissioner, however, such officers need to take prior approval of the GST Commissioner.
+This type of GST audit takes place when the order is passed by the deputy or assistant commissioner, however, such officers need to take prior approval of the GST Commissioner and prepare GST internal audit checklist.
 To perform a special audit the GST commissioner can appoint CA or CWA as may be required.

-There two important things that will get covered under this point
+There are two important things that will get covered under how to do GST audit step by step and this point in GST audit checklist ICAI for internal audit:

 In case if the GST auditor finds any mismatch between the GSTR 3B and GSTR 2A then in such a case the auditor needs to direct the management to amend the invoices at summary levels in GSTR 1 by filing GSTR-1A.